-Emergency Operatio ns Manager Potential Designates Business Unit VP, General Manager, Sr. Operations Manager, Operations Manager ICP Counterpart Incident Commander Incident Commander Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Log 215 Operational Planning Worksheet Role Responsibilities The Emergency Operation ns Manager oversees the Initiate the opening of the CEOC. ns Manager is responsible for Acknowledge assigned objectives from the Incident Commander and establish any CEOC specific objectives. activating the CEOC, ensuring that it has the appropriate organizational support to successfully support the incident and adjusting the organizational structure to meet the requirements of the incident with the resources available.
-Develop the CEOC organizational structure Approve the 201 Incident Briefing Form for the CEOC.
+Emergency Operatio ns Manager Potential Designates Business Unit VP, General Manager, Sr. Operations Manager, Operations Manager ICP Counterpart Incident Commander Incident Commander Forms / Tools 201 Incident Briefing Form, 2 215 Operational Planning Wo 14 Activity Log, 214a Individual Activity Loorksheet g Role Responsibilities The Emergency Operation ns Manager oversees the Initiate the opening of the CEOC. overall coordination of ac The Emergency Operation activating the CEOC, ensu ns Manager is responsible for Acknowledge assigned objectives from the Incident Commander and establish any CEOC specific objectives. appropriate organization Develop the CEOC organizational structure uirements of the incident Approve the 201 Incident Briefing Form for the CEOC.
 The Emergency Operation information updates to the ns Manager provides ne Executive and if necessary, Monitor progress of the action plan against the objectives. works with the Executive guide the actions of CEOC to establish priorities to Ensure information updates are provided to the Executive.
-Emergency Operations M information is shared with - Ensure internal and external communications are accurate. regulators, and with the pappropriate channels.
-Thi conjunction with the Pub • If necessary, ensure recovery plans are developed to return service levels to normal.
-Digital version See Role Guide for further details.
-Digital version is available at The Pipeline .
-Hard copies are available in the CEOC.
+Emergency Operations M information is shared with - Ensure internal and external communications are accurate. regulators, and with the public through the appropriate channels.
+This is often performed in conjunction with the Public Information Support Lead.
+If necessary, ensure recovery plans are developed to return service levels to normal.
+Digital version See Role Guide for fur is available at The Pipeline .
+Ha rther details. ard copies are available in the CEOC.